plkumjorn/GrASP/README.md

     - **Input**: An attribute to read (`attr`) in the form ATTRIBUTE_NAME:ATTRIBUTE (e.g., SENTIMENT:pos) and a boolean `is_complement` specifying whether we want the returned attribute description as an adjective phrase or as a noun.
     - **Output**: The natural language read (i.e., description) of the attribute.
 For instance, given an attribute SENTIMENT:pos, the output could be 'bearing a positive sentiment' or 'a positive-sentiment word' depending on whether `is_complement` equals True or False.

-After you obtain both functions, put them as parameters of `grasp.CustomAttribute` together with the attribute name to create the custom attribute and use it in the GrASP engine via the `include_custom` hyperparameter.
+After you obtain both functions, put them as parameters of `grasptext.CustomAttribute` together with the attribute name to create the custom attribute and use it in the GrASP engine via the `include_custom` hyperparameter.

 An example demonstrating how to create and use a custom attribute is shown below.